publications | biography | research | outreach | classes | images | links

 Nicholas Warner.
 Advanced to candidacy, 10/2005.
 Graduated: 12/2008.
 Dissertation topic: Catastrophic subglacial outfloods, Iceland: Potential analogs for the Chasma Boreale system, Mars.

 Michael Thomas.
 Advanced to candidacy, 10/2005.
-Expected graduation: 05/2010.
+Program completed without graduation: 12/2012.
 Dissertation topic: Microbial biodiversity, biosedimentology and fossilization processes in carbonate-depositing springs, Mono Lake, CA.

 Jorge Nunez.
 Advanced to candidacy: 10/2006.
-Expected graduation: 12/2010.
-Thesis topic: In situ, robotic detection of microbial biosignatures in hydrothermal sinter deposits using microimaging and laser Raman spectrometers.
+Graduated: 05/2012.
+Thesis topic: In situ, robotic detection of microbial biosignatures in hydrothermal sinter deposits using multispectral color microimaging and laser Raman spectroscopy.

 Doctoral Dissertation Committee Member